eslint/eslint/docs/user-guide/configuring/configuration-files.md

 The `extends` property value is either:

 * a string that specifies a configuration (either a path to a config file, the name of a shareable config, `eslint:recommended`, or `eslint:all`)
-* an array of strings: each additional configuration extends the preceding configurations
+* an array of strings where each additional configuration extends the preceding configurations

 ESLint extends configurations recursively, so a base configuration can also have an `extends` property.
 Relative paths and shareable config names in an `extends` property are resolved from the location of the config file where they appear.